 Eliminate Cash Bail in Douglas County

-- The Douglas County District Attorney’s office can no longer be morally complicit in this practice.
+The Douglas County District Attorney’s office can no longer be morally complicit in this practice.
 If elected, Cooper will advocate to end cash bail in Douglas County.
-No person should be held in jail just because they can’t afford to buy their way out.
+No person should be held in our jail only because they can’t afford to buy their way out.

 Advocate for Shorter Prison Sentences